-Ian Stewart AO was elected President for a two-year term, January 2020 through December 2021.
+Ian Stewart AO APM was re-elected President for a second two-year term, January 2021 through December 202.
 As President, he is the public face of IPAA Queensland and actively champions its role and purpose.

 He also leads the Council to ensure it successfully carries out its corporate governance responsibilities for the benefit of the association.

 Ian has been a personal member of IPAA Queensland for over 20 years, received the award of IPAA National Fellow in 2011, and was a member of the inaugural Council created in 2016 to guide the re-establishment of IPAA in Queensland.

 Tanya HornickSecretary and

 Strategic Partnership Manager (Queensland), Australian Bureau of Statistics

 Rachel HunterDirector-General, Department of the Premier and Cabinet

 Deidre MulkerinDirector-General, Department of Children, Youth Justice and Multicultural Affairs

 Mark Le DieuGroup Manager (Community Grants Hub), Department of Social Services

 Ashley MarshallGeneral Manager Government, Banking and Public Purpose, Australia Post